 Associate Professor of Law

-ASSOCIATE PROFESSOR OF LAW MICHELLE BOARDMAN joined the George Mason law faculty in 2002 after practicing appellate law for several years with Wiley Rein & Fielding, a leading insurance defense firm.
+Associate Professor of Law Michelle Boardman joined the faculty at the Antonin Scalia Law School, George Mason University in 2002 after practicing appellate law for several years with Wiley Rein & Fielding, a leading insurance defense firm.
 After graduating from the University of Chicago Law School, where she was a member of the University of Chicago Law Review, Professor Boardman clerked for Judge Frank H. Easterbrook of the Seventh Circuit Court of Appeals.
 From 2005 to 2007, Professor Boardman took a leave of absence from the law school to serve as Deputy Assistant Attorney General in the Office of Legal Counsel at the U.S. Department of Justice.

-Professor Boardman's recent publications include "Insuring Understanding: The Tested Language", 95 Iowa Law Review 1027 (2010); "Risk Data in Insurance Interpretation", 16 Connecticut Insurance Law Journal 157 (2009); "Contra Proferentem: The Allure of Ambiguous Boilerplate" book chapter in Boilerplate: The Foundation of Market Contracts (Cambridge University Press, 2007); "Contra Proferentem: The Allure of Ambiguous Boilerplate", 104 Michigan Law Review 1105 (2006); and "Known Unknowns: The Illusion of Terrorism Insurance", 93 Georgetown Law Journal 783 (2005)
+Professor Boardman's recent publications include "Penalty Default Rules in Insurance Law," 40 Florida State University Law Review 305 (2013); "Insurers Defend and Third Parties Fund: A Comparison of Litigation Participation," 8 Journal of Law, Economics & Policy 673 (2012); "Insuring Understanding: The Tested Language," 95 Iowa Law Review 1027 (2010); "Risk Data in Insurance Interpretation," 16 Connecticut Insurance Law Journal 157 (2009); "Contra Proferentem: The Allure of Ambiguous Boilerplate" in Boilerplate: The Foundation of Market Contracts (Cambridge University Press 2007); "Contra Proferentem: The Allure of Ambiguous Boilerplate," 104 Michigan Law Review 1105 (2006); and "Known Unknowns: The Illusion of Terrorism Insurance," 93 Georgetown Law Journal 783 (2005).